mlinderman/MLProjects/ML Notes.md

 Gradient descent uses partial derivatives with respect to each $\theta$ value, one at a time.
 You calculate the cost iteratively while tweaking $\theta$ values in the direction of a lower slope, incrementally moving toward the minimum value for the cost.
 If you think of the cost function's graph as a parabolic shape on a graph (bowl shaped, convex), you're looking for the bottom of that curve.

-for each iteration, calculate new $\theta$ values:
+For each iteration, calculate new $\theta$ values:

 $$    \theta_0 = \theta_0 - \alpha\frac{1}{m}\sum_{i=1}^m(h_\theta(x^{i}) - y^{i})*x_0^{(i)}) $$

 $$    \theta_1 = \theta_1 - \alpha\frac{1}{m}\sum_{i=1}^m(h_\theta(x^{i}) - y^{i})*x_1^{(i)}) $$

 ...

 $$    \theta_n = \theta_n - \alpha\frac{1}{m}\sum_{i=1}^m(h_\theta(x^{i}) - y^{i})*x_n^{(i)}) $$